CEINMS-RT/ReadTheDocs/docs/source/Execution [Windows].rst

 XML files
 +++++++++

-Now that CEINMS is installed and compiled, we need to create and define the parameters of the neuromusculoskeletal model.
+Now that CEINMS-RT is installed and compiled, we need to create and define the parameters of the neuromusculoskeletal model.
 Three examples are shown in the :ref:`Tutorials <Tutorial ref>`.
 The definitions of the simulation are defined in two **XML** files that link to 3D models, connections, forces, loads, filters, etc. These **XML** files are called the subject and the execution file. \